plasticmacaroni/bg3-missables/checklist.md

 - Save the gnomes (talk to them before freeing them)
 - Save the tieflings
   - Talk to Rolan
+# Destroyed Town
+- Find Arabella
+# Mason's Guild
+- Explore the basement
+  - Use Mattis' Tower-Shaped Key
+# House of Healing
+- Find Arabella's parents
+- Kill the surgeon and take his instrument
+# Morgue
+- Check out the morgue -- self explanatory
+# The Waning Moon
+- Have a drinking contest
+  - Use his key to open up the back
+  - Grab some purple guts
-- Jump into the hole past the forbidden jail area
+  - Find the bar notes for the dead barkeeper interrogator
+# Mason's Guild
+- Investigate the Selunite resistance
 # Things the author hasn't seen yet
-- Check out the morgue
 - Deal with the gith patrol
 - Do the magic nature quest with the druid (child quest)
 # The town
 - Deal with the "coin boss"
 - Fight the doctor
-- Find Arabella and help with her parents
-- Talk to the zombie at the bar
 - Check the cave under the masonary
+# Ketheric
+- Investigate the basement of the prison